codingconcepts/datagen/README.md

 ##### fset

-Selects a random value from a set of possible options contained within a file.
+Selects a random value from a set of possible values contained within a file.

 ```
 '{{fset "./examples/types.txt"}}'